 MIME writers MUST generate e-mail addresses for MIME recipients (2) in compliance with the address requirements specified in [RFC2822].
-For example, in cases where a display name is generated in a MIME address header (2), MIME writers SHOULD use the encoding specified by [RFC2047] to encode any display name value that has characters that are not allowed in a MIME header (2) per [RFC2822].
-MIME writers MAY<3> only generate display names for recipients (2) if the SMTP policy for the domain is configured to preserve the sender's address on the message, which is off by default.
+For example, in cases where a display name is generated in a MIME address header (2), MIME writers SHOULD use the encoding specified by [RFC2047] to encode any display name value that has characters that are not allowed in a MIME header (2), as specified in [RFC2822]; however, MIME writers MAY<2> generate display names with quotes around all but the non-ASCII characters, in order to accommodate MIME clients that are not compliant with the display name encoding specified in [RFC2047].
+MIME writers MAY<3> only generate display names for recipients (2) when the SMTP policy for the domain is configured to preserve the sender's address on the message, which is turned off by default.
 These addresses are always SMTP addresses.
 When a client supports other types of e-mail addresses through the PidTagAddressType property ([MS-OXOABK] section 2.2.3.13), MIME writers SHOULD<4> use Internet Mail Connector Encapsulated Address (IMCEA) encapsulation of the e-mail address to form an SMTP address, as specified in section 2.1.3.1.8.

 Address elements other than recipients (2), such as From and Sender, are represented in a Message object by an addressee property group of four properties: display name, address type, e-mail address, and EntryID.
 In subsequent sections, such properties might be referred to as a group.
-For example, the PidTagSentRepresenting property group includes the following properties: PidTagSentRepresentingAddressType (MS-OXOMSG] section 2.2.1.49), PidTagSentRepresentingEmailAddress (MS-OXOMSG] section 2.2.1.46), PidTagSentRepresentingEmailAddress (MS-OXOMSG] section 2.2.1.47), and PidTagSentRepresentingEmailAddress [section 2.2.1.48).
+For example, the PidTagSentRepresenting property group includes the following properties:

+PidTagSentRepresentingName ([MS-OXOMSG] section 2.2.1.49),

+PidTagSentRepresentingAddressType ([MS-OXOMSG] section 2.2.1.46),

+PidTagSentRepresentingEmailAddress ([MS-OXOMSG] section 2.2.1.47), and

+PidTagSentRepresentingEntryId ([MS-OXOMSG] section 2.2.1.48).